 Some employers have a formal training scheme that will cover the production process, company policies and the job requirements.
 Large companies may offer graduate programmes which provide experience in different areas before you specialise.
 In smaller firms, you may learn on the job from more experienced colleagues.

-- Level 3 Certificate in Operations Management - provides a foundation course if you're new to the role or you need to better understand the context of the job
+- Level 3 Certificate in Operations Management - provides an introduction to production and operations management if you're new to the role or you need to better understand the context of the job

-- Level 5 Certificate in Operations Management - a graduate level qualification, suitable if you're working at a managerial or supervisory level and are involved with planning and implementation
+- Level 5 Certificate in Operations Management - suitable if you're working at a managerial or supervisory level and are involved with planning and implementation